County Championship: Wooden spoons

 Since the expansion of the Championship from 9 counties to 14 in 1895, the wooden spoon for finishing bottom has been 'won' by the teams shown in the table below.
 Lancashire, Middlesex, and Surrey have never finished bottom.
 Leicestershire have shared last place twice, with Hampshire and Somerset.

 Records

 Records can be found at Cricket Archive – County Championship Records.

 Highest team scores

-A team has scored 800 or more runs in the County Championship on seven occasions, with Yorkshire holding the record for the highest score of 887 all out against Warwickshire in 1896.
+A team has scored 800 or more runs in the County Championship on eight occasions, with Yorkshire holding the record for the highest score of 887 all out against Warwickshire in 1896.